 I don’t know about you, but I want my skin toxin and dirt-free at ALL times!
 This fresh-smelling soap is formulated with activated charcoal to do just that, suck out any nasty toxins that leave our skin prone to acne, blackheads and other nasties we really don’t want.

 Have you ever heard of activated charcoal being used in hospitals?
 Well, it’s because of how good it is at binding toxins that they give it to people who they suspect have been poisoned.
 While it does have quite a dark color and leaves this soap looking a little intimidating, the charcoal can do wonders for easing skin imperfections.

 While this soap is great for pretty much any part of your skin, I like to use it just for my face, as this is obviously the most visible part of our bodies and, like anyone, always wants this skin looking its best.

-One of my favourite things about this is that it’s totally vegan-friendly!
+One of my favorite things about this is that it’s totally vegan-friendly!
 I have a lot of vegetarian and vegan friends, and this is a great soap to use as a gift for anyone who takes animal rights seriously.